SkroxiousDM/2d12GameSystem/docs/aetas_obscura_setting_bible.md

 #### The Edged Seal (*Sigillum Acutum*)

 The **Edged Seal** is the Concord's instrument of last resort against the **Brotherhood of the Black Pharaoh** at its full operating strength, against any Nephil walking the Empire in fleshly masquerade, and against the Watcher-revenants and Outer-touched horrors that ordinary Stylite iron cannot put down.
 It exists because the Concord learned, over four centuries of bloody arithmetic, that **a Brotherhood high-magister in mid-summoning or a Nephil at the peak of cult-feeding cannot reliably be killed by ordinary means**.
 The flesh regenerates; the entity migrates to its next vessel; the working continues.
 Something *consecrated* is required to sever the binding and put the thing in reach of mortal iron.
-After the Eridu-wall scare of 488 AD ([Timeline](#8-timeline-of-the-hidden-world)), the Concord put nine of its most-trusted Stylites under the Edged Oath and quietly began arming them out of the Castrum's deepest vault.
+After the Eridu-wall scare of 2488 BC ([Timeline](#8-timeline-of-the-hidden-world)), the Concord put nine of its most-trusted Stylites under the Edged Oath and quietly began arming them out of the Castrum's deepest vault.

 ##### The Nine Blades